publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch56/m__us_usc_t50_s4609.md

     (m) __Small business assistance__

         Not later than 120 days after July 12, 1985, the Secretary shall develop and transmit to the Congress a plan to assist small businesses in the export licensing application process under this chapter.
 The plan shall include, among other things, arrangements for counseling small businesses on filing applications and identifying goods or technology on the control list, proposals for seminars and conferences to educate small businesses on export controls and licensing procedures, and the preparation of informational brochures.
-The Secretary shall, not later than 120 days after the date of the enactment of the Export Enhancement Act of 1988, report to the Congress on steps taken to implement the plan developed under this subsection to assist small businesses in the export licensing application process.
+The Secretary shall, not later than 120 days after August 23, 1988, report to the Congress on steps taken to implement the plan developed under this subsection to assist small businesses in the export licensing application process.

     (n) __Reports on license applications__